Where to See Puffins in Iceland

 In most places, there will be markers showing you the closest you can get, so for the safety of everyone involved, follow their guidance.

-Because of this skill Icelanders developed, an incredible rescue was possible when the British trawler Dhoon crashed at the bottom of Látrabjarg.
+Because of this skill, Icelanders developed an incredible rescue that was possible when the British trawler Dhoon crashed at the bottom of Latrabjarg.
 Local farmers were able to use the ropes to scale down the cliff, saving the twelve surviving members of the accident.

-Coming to these cliffs just for the bird-watching is well worth the trip, but thankfully, many other wonders of the Westfjords are close by for when you’ve had your fill.
-Rauðasandur is a nearby beach, renowned for its unusual pinkish sands, an anomaly in Iceland.
-Dynjandi is just a little further away and without a doubt one of Iceland’s most awe-inspiring waterfalls.
+Coming to these cliffs just for the bird-watching is well worth the trip, but thankfully, many other wonders of the Westfjords are close by for when you've had your fill.
+Raudasandur is a nearby beach renowned for its unusual pinkish sands, an anomaly in Iceland.
+Dynjandi is just a little further away and, without a doubt, one of Iceland's most awe-inspiring waterfalls.

 - See also: Regína’s blog on Látrabjarg